Rudolf Macúch: Biography

-During this time Macuch also established his third main field of research, New Syriac, which is represented by two monographs: the Neusyrische Chrestomathie (“New Syriac Chrestomathy”, 1974 together with Estiphan Panoussi), and his monumental Geschichte der spät- und neusyrischen Literatur (“History of Late and New Syriac Literature”), published in 1976.
+During this time Macúch also established his third main field of research, New Syriac, which is represented by two monographs: the Neusyrische Chrestomathie ("New Syriac Chrestomathy", 1974 together with Estiphan Panoussi), and his monumental Geschichte der spät- und neusyrischen Literatur ("History of Late and New Syriac Literature"), published in 1976.
 This latter work was the result of decades of meticulously collecting literary works and journals written in Syriac, which were mostly unknown even to specialists of this field before this book was published.
 Although research in these two fields absorbed many years of his life, he never ceased to continue work in his first speciality, Mandaic Studies.
-Besides numerous articles, he published a monograph Zur Sprache und Literatur der Mandäer (“On the Language and Literature of the Mandeans”) in 1976, dedicated to Lady Ethel Stefana Drower, and the Neumandäische Chrestomathie mit grammatischer Skizze, kommentierter Übersetzung und Glossar (“New Mandaic Chrestomathy with Grammatical Outline, Commented Translation and Glossary”) in 1989.
-Towards the end of his life he worked with the Mandean Sheikh Čoheylī on New Mandaic texts, the results of which appeared in his monograph Neumandäische Texte im Dialekt von Ahwāz (“New Mandaic Texts in the Dialect of Ahwāz”) two months after his death on 23 July 1993, at the age of 73.
+Besides numerous articles, he published a monograph Zur Sprache und Literatur der Mandäer ("On the Language and Literature of the Mandeans") in 1976, dedicated to Lady Ethel Stefana Drower, and the Neumandäische Chrestomathie mit grammatischer Skizze, kommentierter Übersetzung und Glossar ("New Mandaic Chrestomathy with Grammatical Outline, Commented Translation and Glossary") in 1989.
+Towards the end of his life he worked with the Mandean Sheikh Čoheylī on New Mandaic texts, the results of which appeared in his monograph Neumandäische Texte im Dialekt von Ahwāz ("New Mandaic Texts in the Dialect of Ahwāz") two months after his death on 23 July 1993, at the age of 73.

-Rudolf Macuch's work was by no means restricted to these three areas.
+Rudolf Macúch's work was by no means restricted to these three areas.
 He has dedicated numerous articles to many relevant fields of research in Arabic and Semitic Studies, being interested as a philologist not only in the languages of the said minorities, but also especially in the culture and identities of the people he was working with.
 He kept in touch with friends, informants and colleagues over many decades, corresponding with them in letters filling several thick volumes in different languages and scripts, English, French, German, Slovak, Czech, Russian, Persian, Arabic, Hebrew, Mandaic and Syriac.
 He saw language as the most important prerequisite to communicating with people of other cultures and tying bonds across ethnical and religious barriers.
 Scholars of the field appreciate his work worldwide and he is esteemed in his homeland, Slovakia, as one of the renowned humanist scholars of Europe (even a small planet in the Asteroid girdle, discovered by Peter Kolény and Leonard Kornoš in 1998, has been named after him: 24974 Macúch).
 He received numerous honours for his life achievement, one of which was his designation as a member of the Norwegian Academy of Sciences on 10 March 1988 – an honour bestowed on only a few distinguished scholars.